Quantum-corrected Floquet dynamics: bridging fully quantum and semiclassical regimes

 that satisfy

-where the Floquet quasienergies $q_{\pm}$ are defined up to an integer multiple of $\omega_0$\,\cite{Shirley1963,Finney1994}.
-These Floquet states form a complete orthonormal basis at any time $t$, so an arbitrary state of the joint quantum system may be written as
+where the Floquet quasienergies $q_{m}$ are defined up to an integer multiple of $\omega_0$\,\cite{Shirley1963,Finney1994}.
+These Floquet states form a complete orthonormal basis at any time $t$.
+An arbitrary state of the joint quantum system may be expanded as